NativeScript/docs-v8/plugins/imagepicker.md

 ### Example

-Create imagepicker in `single` or `multiple` mode to specifiy if the imagepicker will be used for single or multiple selection of images
+Create imagepicker in `single` or `multiple` mode to specify if the imagepicker will be used for single or multiple selection of images

 ```typescript
 import * as imagepicker from '@nativescript/imagepicker'